ViktorCVS/Alarms/README.md

 # Alarms
-A alarm system that adds how many alarms do you want with a name.
+A alarm system that adds how many alarms do you want with a name and notify you with a beep and voice.

 Modules that I use: